 - upload your PDF to Google Drive and

-- grab a shareable link; the
+- grab a shareable link (details below)

-Google online PDF viewer will let you navigate through all the pages (even in a lightbox).
+The Google online PDF viewer will let you navigate through all the pages (even in a lightbox).

 Simply replace the hyperlink to your PDF with the Google Drive shareable URL.